digiltd/oh-rtd-test/MAX!-CUL-Binding.md

 # Item Configuration

-The following devices have the following valid types:
-* RadiatorThermostat - `thermostat`,`temperature`,`battery`,`valvepos`
-* WallThermostat - `thermostat`,`temperature`,`battery`
-* PushButton - `switch`

-Examples:
+Some quick Examples:
 * `Number RadTherm1 { maxcul="RadiatorThermostat:JEQ1234565" }` - will return/set the thermostat temperature of radiator thermostat with the serial number JEQ0304492
-* `Number RadThermBatt { maxcul="RadiatorThermostat:JEQ1234565:battery" }`- will return the battery level of JEQ0304492
+* `Number RadThermBatt { maxcul="RadiatorThermostat:JEQ1234565:feature=battery" }`- will return the battery level of JEQ0304492
-* `Number wallThermTemp { maxcul="WallThermostat:JEQ1234566:temperature" }` - will return the temperature of a wall mounted thermostat with serial number JEQ0304447
+* `Number wallThermTemp { maxcul="WallThermostat:JEQ1234566:feature=temperature" }` - will return the temperature of a wall mounted thermostat with serial number JEQ0304447
-* `Number wallThermSet { maxcul="WallThermostat:JEQ1234566:thermostat" }` - will set/return the desired temperature of a wall mounted thermostat with serial number JEQ0304447
+* `Number wallThermSet { maxcul="WallThermostat:JEQ1234566:feature=thermostat" }` - will set/return the desired temperature of a wall mounted thermostat with serial number JEQ0304447
 * `Switch pushBtn { maxcul="PushButton:JEQ1234567" }` - ON maps to Auto, OFF maps to Eco
 * `Switch pair { maxcul="PairMode" }` - Switch only, ON enables pair mode for 60s.
 Will automatically switch off after this time.
 * `Switch listen { maxcul="ListenMode" }` - Switch only, puts binding into mode where it doesn't process messages - just listens to traffic, parses and outputs it.

+## Additional options
+### feature

+The following devices have the following valid features:
+* RadiatorThermostat - `thermostat` (default),`temperature`,`battery`,`valvepos`
+* WallThermostat - `thermostat` (default),`temperature`,`battery`
+* PushButton - `switch`

+Example:
+`Number wallThermTemp { maxcul="WallThermostat:JEQ1234566:feature=temperature" }`

+### configTemp
 There is the option of the addition of `configTemp=20.0/15.0/30.5/4.5/4.5/0.0/0.0` at the end of a thermostat device binding (wall or radiator) will allow the setting of comfort/eco/max/min/windowOpenDetectTemp/windowOpenDetectTime/measurementOffset respectively.
 It's best to set this on only one binding of each device - if you set this on more than one binding for the same device then it will take the first one in the parsing order (whatever that is - hence generating some uncertainty!).
 These correspond to the following:
 * comfort - the defined 'comfort' temperature (default 21.0)
 * eco - the defined eco setback temperature (default 17.0)
 * max - maximum temperature that can be set on the thermostat (default 30.5)
 * min - minimum temperature that can be set on the thermostat (default 4.5)
-* windowOpenDetectTemp - temperature threshold at which point the thermostat will assume a window is open and shut down the heating output (default is 4.5 which disables the feature)
+* windowOpenDetectTemp - set point in the event that a window open event is triggered by a shutter.
-* windowOpenDetectTime - number of minutes below threshold until 'window mode' is activated.
-Rounded down to the nearest 5 minutes. (default is 0)
+* windowOpenDetectTime - Rounded down to the nearest 5 minutes. (default is 0)
 * measurement offset - offset applied to measure temperature (range is -3.5 to +3.5) - default is 0.0

 Example:

-`Number wallThermDesired { maxcul="WallThermostat:KEQ0946847:thermostat:configTemp=20.0/15.0/30.5/4.5/4.5/0.0/0.0" }`
+`Number wallThermDesired { maxcul="WallThermostat:KEQ0946847:feature=thermostat:configTemp=20.0/15.0/30.5/4.5/4.5/0.0/0.0" }`

+### associate
+Association allows you to link two items together.
+For example you might want to link a Wall Thermostat and a Radiator Thermostat together.
+This would have the effect that you don't need rules to keep the set point temperature synchronised as it is communicated directly by the devices.
+It also means that the radiator thermostat will use the measured temperature from the wall thermostat.

+The devices must be associated both ways.
+The binding doesn't do this automatically (though it could in the future).

+Example:

+    Number heating_radvalve  "Valve Setpoint [%.1f °C]" { maxcul="RadiatorThermostat:KEQ1234561:associate=KEQ1234560" }
+    Number heating_wallThermMeasured "Wall Meas [%.1f °C]" { maxcul="WallThermostat:KEQ1234560:feature=temperature:associate=KEQ1234561" }

+The binding allows more than one association per device.
+They just need to be comma separated.
+Example:

+    Number heating_wallThermMeasured "Wall Meas [%.1f °C]" { maxcul="WallThermostat:KEQ1234560:feature=temperature:associate=KEQ1234561,KEQ1234562" }

 # Technical Information